zmap/zmap/INSTALL.md

 - Building packages for some systems like Fedora and RHEL requires a user-definable directory (buildroot) to put files, the conducive way to respect prefix is to run cmake with `-DRESPECT_INSTALL_PREFIX_CONFIG=ON`.

+- Manpages (and their HTML representations) are generated from the `.ronn` source files in the repository, using the [ronn](https://github.com/rtomayko/ronn) tool.
+This does not happen automatically as part of the build process; to regenerate the man pages you'll need to run `make manpages`.
+This target assumes that `ronn` is in your PATH.